SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### multithreading

+A thread is the smallest sequence of instructions that can be independently managed by a scheduler.
 Threads can be divided into kernel and green/virtual/user threads. green thread = virtual thread = user thread. kernel threads are those managed by the kernel to be scheduled for some CPU time.